-Ramón Borges-Méndez, PhD, Associate Professor, Clark University.
-Research Areas: Poverty, economic development, civil society matters in Latin America.
+Ramón Borges-Méndez, Associate Professor and Coordinator of the Graduate Program in Community Development and Planning, Clark University.
+Research areas: poverty, economic development, civil society matters in Latin America.

-Virginia Diez, PhD Candidate in Child Development, Tufts University.
-Research Areas: Child development, teen pregnancy and parenting, ethnography.
+Virginia Diez, Tufts University.
+Research areas: child development, teen pregnancy and parenting, ethnography.

-Billie Gastic, PhD, Assistant Professor, UMB McCormack Graduate School of Policy Studies.
-Research Areas: School violence, safety and discipline, with a particular interest in the consequences for Black and Latino youth.
+Billie Gastic, Chief Research Officer at Relay GSE.
+Research areas: school violence, safety and discipline, with a particular interest in the consequences for Black and Latino youth.

 Alvaro Lima, Director of Research and Evaluation, Boston Redevelopment Authority.
 Research Areas: Transnationalism, economic development.

-Rosalyn Negrón, PhD, Assistant Professor, UMass Boston, Department of Anthropology and Co-Director of the Gastòn Institute’s Latino Leadership Opportunity Program.
-Research Areas: Cultural and linguistic anthropology with an emphasis on Latino Studies and research methods.
+Rosalyn Negrón, Assistant Professor of Anthropology and 2015 professor of Latino Leadership Opportunity Program.
+Research areas: cultural, linguistic and urban anthropology with an emphasis on Latino Studies and research methods.

-Hosffman Ospino, PhD, Assistant Professor, Boston College, School of Theology and Ministry.
-Research Areas: Pastoral/Practical Theology, Religious Education Theory, Philosophy of Catholic Education, U.S. Latino/a Theology and Hispanic Ministry, Multicultural Studies.
+Hosffman Ospino, Assistant Professor, Boston College, School of Theology and Ministry.
+Research areas: Pastoral/Practical Theology, Religious Education Theory, Philosophy of Catholic Education, U.S. Latino/a Theology and Hispanic Ministry, Multicultural Studies.

-Sarah J. Rustan, PhD candidate, Research Associate & Data Analyst at the Gastón Institute.
-Research areas: Cultural management, development of social capital, demography, community change and public policy.
+Sarah J. Rustan, Northeastern University.
+Research areas: cultural management, development of social capital, demography, community change and public policy.

-Ester R. Shapiro, PhD, Associate Professor, UMass Boston Department of Psychology.
-Research Areas: Health disparities, clinical psychology, family development.
+Ester R. Shapiro, Associate Professor of Psychology.
+Research areas: health disparities, clinical psychology, family development.

-C. Eduardo Siqueira, MD, ScD, Associate Director for Research at the Gastón Institute.
-Research Areas: Health policy, occupational health, Brazilian immigration/migration, environmental justice.
+C. Eduardo Siqueira, Associate Professor of Community Development and Planning and Coordinator of Transnational Brazilian Project.
+Former Associate Director of the Gastón Institute.
+Research areas: health policy, occupational health, Brazilian immigration/migration, environmental justice.

-Maria Idalí Torres, PhD, Associate Professor, UMass Boston Department of Anthropology and Director of the Gastón Institute.
-Research Areas: applied anthropology, U.S. Latino health disparities, sexual and reproductive health; CBPAR, health education intervention research, Puerto Rico.
+Maria Idalí Torres, Associate Professor of Anthropology and Director of the Gastón Institute.
+Research areas: applied anthropology, U.S. Latino health disparities, sexual and reproductive health; CBPAR, health education intervention research, Puerto Rico.